INFO490/assignments/hw8/hw8.markdown

           [-5.23535075, -2.54708801, -2.74394203],
           [-0.04576878, -0.46005761,  0.86058965]])

-These are difficult to interpret since they are in terms of pca components and standardarized scales.
-We can transform them back to find a representative for each cluster:
+These are difficult to interpret since they are in terms of PCA components and standardized scales.
+We can use `inverse_transform()` functions to transform them back to find a representative for each cluster:

     >>> centers_real  = pca.inverse_transform(kmeans.cluster_centers_)
 	>>> centers_real_unscaled = scaler.inverse_transform(centers_real)